una/personal-goals/happy-moments/happy-moments.md

 10/06/2015
 ---
 We had a little party for Hack Academy and went to Punchbowl Social for bowling and diner/drinks.
-It was really fun and I'm also realy bad at bowling.
+It was really fun and I'm also really bad at bowling.

 10/07/2015
 ---